You will fall in LOVE with these easy low carb keto muffins – even if you’re not on the keto diet. That’s how addictively good they are!

 For Vegan Keto Muffins

 While keto muffin recipes traditionally call for eggs, it turns out that making them vegan is easy!
-Simply use one of the numerous vegan egg substitutes on the market, such as Bob’s, Ener-G, or this Vegan Egg, or you can also make your own flax egg.
+Simply use one of the numerous vegan egg substitutes on the market, such as Bob’s or Ener-G, or you can also make your own flax egg.

 If you go with the flax option, the muffins will look more rustic (i.e. less domed and paler in color, with flecks of flaxseed dotting the muffins), but they are definitely just as delicious!